Tehran University Invite Lands Iranian-Swedish Disaster Medicine Expert in Jail

 “With his (expertise in emergency disaster medicine), Ahmadreza worked hard for Iran for 19 years and always tried to establish scientific cooperation between Iran and other countries… He doesn’t deserve the way he’s being treated,” she continued.
 “Don’t allow [the interrogators] to decide the fate of my husband and his family.
 It’s not just Ahmadreza’s life that is at stake.
 His arrest is affecting my life and my children’s, too.
 Since his detention, our life has been shattered.”

 “We kept silent after his arrest because we thought there had been some mistake or misunderstanding, and that he would be acquitted and released,” she said.
 “For seven months, he was denied access to a lawyer.
-After he was transferred to a public ward, he was permitted legal council, but his lawyer told us he cannot talk about the case because it involves national security.”
+After he was transferred to a public ward, he was permitted legal counsel, but his lawyer told us he cannot talk about the case because it involves national security.”

 Djalali was held in solitary confinement at Evin Prison’s Ward 209, controlled by the Intelligence Ministry, and interrogated for seven months before being transferred to the public Ward 7, according to Mehran-nia.